drubinstein/pokerl/content/docs/chapter-3/swarm/index.md

 </div>

 We have not mentioned an important modification made to RL loop.
 Pokémon is a nearly open world game.
-During training, the agents can be in wildly different parts of the game.
-Consequentially, the experience data can become too random to train a policy from.
+During training, agents can be in wildly different parts of the game.
+Consequentially, the experience data can become too random for training a policy.

 Without sufficiently predictable data, the policy will not improve.
 This plagued us for *months*.
-Eventually, with inspiration from the [Go-Explore](https://arxiv.org/abs/1901.10995) paper, we changed the way training is done and made assurances that the data would remain predictable.
+Eventually, with inspiration from the [Go-Explore](https://arxiv.org/abs/1901.10995) paper, we changed our training process to make assurances that the data would remain predictable.

 We began recording the save state every time an agent met a required game objective.
 Every time an agent completed a required objective, *every* agent loads the save state from the agent that completed the new objective.
-We tried a variety of other methods, but this method worked the best.
+We tried a variety of other heuristics for when to trigger a swarm and how many environments should participate in the swarm, but this method worked the best.
 We dubbed this method *swarming*.
+Swarming maintains temporal and spatial closeness of agents, thereby ensuring the training data stays predictable.

 Unfortunately, swarming means agents may not generalize.
-To account for that, we reset our save state tracker every time the game is won.
-As mentioned in the beginning, traditionally, RL runs for multiple episodes of independent agents.
-We run multiple very long episodes of cooperative agents.
+To account for this, we reset our save state tracker every time the game is won.
+As mentioned in the beginning, traditionally in RL, an agent will create actions for independent environments for multiple episodes.
+Swarming inverts this.
+We instead run multiple very long episodes of cooperative environments.